pinting/TalkJS/README.md

 ### muteElementForAll

-Mute all audio/video element of peers in the current room
+Mute every audio/video element of peers in the current room

 ### unmuteElement